codeuniversity/slam/README.md

 - python3
 - [MHIST](https://github.com/alexmorten/mhist)

-MHIST is a simple on disc measurement data base that stores and redistributes measurements consisting of a name, a value and optionally a timestamp through [grpc](https://github.com/grpc).
+MHIST is a simple on-disc measurement data base that stores and redistributes measurements consisting of a name, a value and optionally a timestamp through [grpc](https://github.com/grpc).

 ## 2. Usage